 Stroll through the winter garden at Ormesby Hall

-Entering the formal garden you are met by the commanding greenery of the yew hedges and magnificent ancient copper beech tree.
-Your senses will pick up the smell of the Himalayan Sweet Box also known as Sarcococca hookeriana which is a species of evergreen shrub.
-Upon entering the garden a fetsoon of winter jasmine has already begun to cloak the mansion, which adds some welcome bright colour.
+As you enter the formal garden for the new season you are met by the commanding greenery of the yew hedges as your senses pick up the smell of the Himalayan Sweet Box also known as Sarcococca hookeriana which is a species of evergreen shrub.
+Cloaking the mansion is a fetsoon of winter jasmine, which adds some welcome bright colour.
 The sunshine yellow of the winter jasmine is a bright compliment to the evergreen features dominating the formal garden.

 What are our gardeners up to?

-Throughout the autumn, our gardeners are kept busy...
+Throughout the winter, our gardeners are kept busy...